onera/Fast/FastS/doc/source/FastS.rst

         17. gradzTemperature
         18. CoefPressure
         19. ViscosityMolecular + ViscosityEddy
-        20. Density2 (contains density)
+        20. Density2: contains density (kg/m^3)
         21. Pressure

+    Normalized data are normalized by 0.5 rho_inf U_inf^2 defined in the ReferenceState CGNS node

     the return of the function, effort, is a list of 8 items which contains integral over the surface of the BC of different variables of teff:

-        1. integral of MomentumX (numerical fluxes linked to the MomentumX conservation) give access to cx (stored in effort[0])
+        1. integral of MomentumX (normalized numerical fluxes linked to the MomentumX conservation) give access to cx (stored in effort[0])
-        2. integral of MomentumY (numerical fluxes linked to the MomentumY conservation) give access to cy (stored in effort[1])
+        2. integral of MomentumY (normalized numerical fluxes linked to the MomentumY conservation) give access to cy (stored in effort[1])
-        3. integral of MomentumZ (numerical fluxes linked to the MomentumZ conservation) give access to cz (stored in effort[2])
+        3. integral of MomentumZ (normalized numerical fluxes linked to the MomentumZ conservation) give access to cz (stored in effort[2])
         4. give access to cmx (stored in effort[3])
         5. give access to cmy (stored in effort[4])
         6. give access to cmz (stored in effort[5])
         7. give access to surface of the BC (stored in effort[6])
         8. integral of Density   (numerical fluxes linked to the Density conservation) give access to mass flow rate (stored in effort[7])
+        9. integral of MomemtumX (numerical fluxes linked to the MomentumX conservation) give access to the stress (Newton) in the X direction (stored in effort[8])
+        10. integral of MomemtumY (numerical fluxes linked to the MomentumY conservation) give access to the stress (Newton) in the Y direction (stored in effort[9])
+        11. integral of MomemtumZ (numerical fluxes linked to the MomentumZ conservation) give access to the stress (Newton) in the Z direction (stored in effort[10])

     For a 2D computation in (x,y) plan, with an angle of attack of theta: